scg-unibe-ch/ese2016-team3/documentation/srs.md

 - View advertiser profile, contact or send enquiry to advertiser if the user is logged in.
 If the user is not logged in, the boxes you can click to do these actions show "Login to send enquiries", "Login to visit profile" and "Login to contact advertiser" and will send you to the login screen.

 - View ad location.
 The address in the information box on the top left is clickable and will redirect the user to google maps where the address is shown.

+- *Participate in auction:* The user can participate in an auction when looking at ads for sale by directly buying or bidding from the view page.

 #### Alerts